The Spectator Energy Summit

 Join The Spectator’s Fraser Nelson along with industry experts and leaders for this year’s virtual Energy Summit.
 Registration is free and open to all.
 In partnership with National Grid.

-Are the UK’s climate ambitions compatible with its economic recovery?
+Welcome from Fraser Nelson and Nicola Shaw and Are the UK’s climate ambitions compatible with its economic recovery?

 Can achieving net zero help levelling up the UK?

 Featuring Lord Kerslake, Andrew Carter, Duncan Burt, Ben Houchen, Fraser Nelson (Chair)

 Kwasi Kwarteng is the Conservative member of parliament for Spelthorne and the minister of state for Business, Energy and Clean Growth in the Department for Business, Energy and Industrial Strategy.
 Previously Kwasi has been parliamentary under-secretary of state in the Department for Exiting the European Union, and served as parliamentary private secretary (PPS) to the chancellor of the exchequer and the leader of the House of Lords.
 Prior to entering Parliament, Kwasi worked as a financial analyst and author.
 In addition to his political career, Kwasi is also a widely known historian.
 Kwasi also regularly appears in the broadcast media.
 In October 2018 Kwasi wrote and presented the BBC Radio 4 series Living with Empire.
 He also presented an edition of BBC 2’s Artsnight on Art and the British Empire in 2015.
 Kwasi has participated in a number of editions of Question Time and Any Questions, as well as contributing to political and news programmes.